 In recent years essential oils have gained popularity as natural remedies for many ailments and symptoms.
-Some essential oils such as Eucalyptus and Cypress are said too ease cough and congestion when applied on the skin or diffused into the air.
+Some essential oils such as Eucalyptus and Cypress are said to ease cough and congestion when applied on the skin or diffused into the air.

 As Healthline suggests, “Essential oils affect children differently and have not been studied.
 Use oils that have been proven to be safe for infants, children, and pregnant and breastfeeding women.”

-Note: Although some essential oils may be beneficial for easing your toddler’s night time cough naturally, always talk with your doctor before using them, as not all essential oils are safe for toddlers, and dosage isn’t regulated.
+Note: Although some essential oils may be beneficial for easing your toddler’s nighttime cough naturally, always talk with your doctor before using them, as not all essential oils are safe for toddlers, and dosage isn’t regulated.

 9. Fresh Air

-Taking your toddler out of the house for a few minutes in cool, fresh air could help relieve cough symptoms.
+Taking your toddler out of the house for a few minutes in the cool, fresh air could help relieve cough symptoms.

-Easing your toddler’s night time cough is a necessary step to help them rest, recover, sleep well through the night, and well… help us keep our sanity!
+Easing your toddler’s nighttime cough is a necessary step to help them rest, recover, sleep well through the night, and well… help us keep our sanity!

 Using a combination of the methods described above your toddler should sleep better through the night, and hopefully, so should you.

 Disclaimer: This article is not meant to treat or diagnose any medical condition.
-It is strictly for informational purposes only and based on personal opinion and experiences.
+It is strictly for informational purposes only and based on personal opinions and experiences.
 For diagnosis and treatment please contact your child’s healthcare provider.

 Don’t forget to pin for later…